 6. Should I use the 529 for K-12 costs or college?

 529 plans are long-term investments for post-secondary education.
-Allowing 529’s to be used for k-12 costs does go against that.
+Allowing 529s to be used for k-12 costs does go against that.
 But, and this is a big but, 35 states offer a tax deduction or credit for 529 contributions.
-If you have children in private school (or home school), it will benefit you to fund their tuition, books, etc., into a 529 plan.
-There is no time limit stating how long a 529 plan contribution needs to be in the account.
-You can deposit the funds in a 529 on August 1st and pay the tuition bill on August 2.
+If you have children in private school it will benefit you to fund their tuition, books, etc., into a 529 plan.
+Please check if there is a time limit stating how long a 529 plan contribution needs to be in your respective 529 plan account.
+If there is no time limit, you can deposit the funds in a 529 on August 1st and pay the tuition bill on August 2.
 You still will receive a deduction or credit on your state tax return.

 7. Is a Roth IRA Better than a 529?